Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Introduction

 One potential difficulty in detecting dark objects in the $\sim 10^{-3} M_\odot$ range is that past microlensing surveys have suggested the presence of wandering Jovian planets in our Galaxy, which would be indistinguishable from dark compact objects \citep{planet_mL_1, planet_mL}.
 Until we better understand this population of Jovian lenses, the prospects for positively detecting dark objects in this mass range are uncertain.
+We should also note that the mass range most impacted by rogue Jovian planets (from roughly $10^{-7}$ to $10^{-2} M_\odot$) is also the mass range most impacted by changes in the observing cadence or sensitivity of LSST, adding to the uncertainties in this range.

 In Section \ref{sec:methods}, we explain how the microlensing constraints were calculated from theoretical microlensing rates.
-We also explain several of our novel improvements to our calculations of microlensing sensitivity, such as the inclusion of extended observing times in \ref{sec:rates_and_times}, baryonic microlensing background events in \ref{sec:baryons} and \ref{sec:probabilisticcomparison}, realistic velocity distributions in \ref{sec:velocities}, and combined constraints from multiple lines of sight in \ref{sec:lsst_los}.
+We also explain several of the novel improvements to our calculations of microlensing sensitivity, such as the inclusion of extended observing times in \ref{sec:rates_and_times}, baryonic microlensing background events in \ref{sec:baryons} and \ref{sec:probabilisticcomparison}, realistic velocity distributions in \ref{sec:velocities}, and combined constraints from multiple lines of sight in \ref{sec:lsst_los}.
 In Section \ref{sec:results}, we show the effect that including each of these improvements has on our forecasted microlensing constraints for spherical distributions of dark compact objects.
 Finally, in Section~\ref{sec:alt_dens}, we discuss constraints on alternative distributions of dark compact objects, such as a flattened halo in \ref{sec:ad_flat_halo}, a dark disk rescaled with respect to our own baryonic disk in \ref{sec:ad_mirror_disk} that may apply to mirror stars, and a dark disk that is tilted with respect to our own in \ref{sec:ad_tilt}.
 Section \ref{sec:fut_app} presents some possible trivial and non-trivial extensions to this work using the software.
 Final conclusions are presented in Section~\ref{sec:conclusion}.